 One of the main characteristics of being neurodivergent is an aversion to change.
 This can take many forms, from an inability to cope with even minor changes in routine to an inability to accept new ideas or learn new skills.

-When faced with change, neurodivergent individuals may show feelings of overwhelm and anxiety.
-This is because their brains are wired differently than those of neurotypical people, making it difficult for them to process new information quickly and efficiently.
-As a result, they may struggle to keep up with the pace of change or find it hard to adjust to new situations.
+When faced with change, Autistic people may show feelings of overwhelm and anxiety in their everyday life and social situations.
+This is because the brains of Autistic adults and those with Sensory Processing Disorders are wired differently than those of neurotypical people, making it difficult for them to process new information quickly and efficiently.
+As a result, they may struggle to keep up with the pace of change or find it hard to adjust to new, stressful situations.

 This difficulty with change can lead to a feeling of emotional overwhelm, as neurodivergent individuals may feel like they are constantly trying to catch up and never quite succeeding.
 This can be especially true when faced with rapid or unexpected changes, such as those caused by the COVID-19 pandemic.

 If you find yourself feeling overwhelmed when having to make decisions, it may be a sign that you are neurodivergent.
-This is because some neurodivergent individuals are particularly sensitive to making decisions, as they may lack the ability to effectively weigh the pros and cons of a given situation.
+This is because some Autistic people are particularly sensitive to making decisions.
+That’s because they may lack the ability to effectively weigh the pros and cons of a given situation.
 This can lead to an overwhelming feeling of being unable to make the right decision.

 Neurodivergent individuals may also struggle with decision-making due to their difficulty in understanding the consequences of their decisions.
 They may not be able to accurately predict how a decision will affect them or others, leading to an overwhelming feeling of uncertainty.

-In addition, neurodivergent individuals may have difficulty processing information quickly and accurately.
-This can lead to feeling overwhelmed when having to make decisions, as they may not be able to process all the information in a timely manner.
+In addition, Autistic children and adults alike may have difficulty processing information quickly and accurately.
+This can lead to feeling overwhelmed when having to make decisions, as they may not be able to process all the information efficiently.

 Multitasking at work can be stressful at any age, but for many it can lead to mental health issues long-term